 Elmiron Class Action MDL

 The mounting evidence linking Elmiron to pigmentary maculopathy and vision loss has led to a wave of Elmiron lawsuits against the drug’s manufacturer, Janssen Pharmaceuticals.
 Over a hundred individual plaintiffs have already filed Elmiron lawsuits in courts across the country.
 The Elmiron lawsuits in federal court are in the process of being consolidated into a “class action” MDL.
 In an MDL, mass tort cases involving a single drug or product are consolidated into a combined action assigned to a single judge for purposes of more efficient discovery.

 Once the consolidated discovery is completed in the MDL, one or two test cases are selected and sent back to their home court for trial.
 The results from these test case trials are then used to facilitate the negotiation of a global settlement agreement.
-Right now, the Elmiron cases are just getting started so any global settlement is some time away.
+Right now, the Elmiron MDL lawsuits are just getting started so any global settlement is some time away.

 The Elmiron MDL is going to happen.
 Janssen is not even opposing the requests to establish an MDL (which should formally occur before the end of 2020).
 At this point, the only real debate is where the Elmiron MDL will be located.
 Currently, the 2 contenders for hosting the Elmiron MDL are the Eastern District of Pennsylvania or the District of New Jersey.
 [February 2021 Update: New Jersey won out.]

 Contact Miller & Zois About Your Elmiron Lawsuit

 Our Elmiron vision loss lawyers are currently seeking new cases from ANY individual who has been diagnosed with Elmiron-related pigmentary maculopathy; OR anyone who has experienced vision impairment after taking Elmiron for longer than 1 year.
 If you meet these qualifications, call us today at 800-553-8082 or contact us online.